Alonso-del-Arte/chess/doc/Terminology.md

 the player to abandon a piece they would rather not.
 Some commentators use this term to mean only bad moves that waste a tactical advantage but don't risk losing the game.
+* **Move** &mdash; A pair of plies, first by White and then Black's response.
+For example, if the game so far is 1. e4 e5 2. d4 Nf6, two moves (four plies)
+have occurred.
+If White wins or causes a stalemate, the final ply might be referred to as the last move even though Black can't play a ply in response.

 ## N